theogiraudet/Bookshelf/docs/modules/position.md

   **Score `@s bs.pos.z`**: Coordinate of the position.
 ```

-*Detect and display the z position of the nearest spider (without scaling):*
+*Example: Detect and display the z position of the nearest spider (without scaling):*

 ```mcfunction
 # Once